c3lang/c3c/README.md

 ![vkQuake](https://github.com/c3lang/c3c/blob/master/resources/images/vkQuake.png?raw=true)

 Thanks to full ABI compatibility with C, it's possible to mix C and C3 in the same project with no effort.
 As a demonstration, vkQuake was compiled with a small portion of the code converted to C3 and compiled with the c3c compiler.
-(The fork can be found at https://github.com/c3lang/vkQuake)
+(The aging fork can be found at https://github.com/c3lang/vkQuake)

+A non-curated list of user written projects and other resources can be found [here](https://github.com/c3lang/c3-showcase).

 ### Design Principles
 - Procedural "get things done"-type of language.